-Kaia Gerber And Her Mom Cindy Crawford Show Off Amazing Family Resemblance In New Instagram Photo
+Kaia Gerber And Her Mom, Cindy Crawford, Show Off Amazing Family Resemblance In New Instagram Photo

 There were some other famous faces in the comments as well.

-“Loved my brief reconnection with you and love watching you both fly high,” wrote actress Andie McDowell.
+“Loved my brief reconnection with you and love watching you both fly high,” wrote actress Andie MacDowell.

-In the photo, Cindy and Kaie are dressed up for an appearance at an event called Forces Of Fashion hosted by Vogue Magazine in New York.
-According to The Daily Mail Cindy arrived in dark sunglasses and the supermodel struck one of her signature poses before entering the building.
+In the photo, Cindy and Kaia are dressed up for an appearance at an event called Forces Of Fashion, hosted by Vogue Magazine in New York.
+According to The Daily Mail, Cindy arrived in dark sunglasses and the supermodel struck one of her signature poses before entering the building.
 Kaia also wore shades and carried a small leather purse with gold embellishments.

 As Vogue reports, Cindy and Kaia were both interviewed at the event about their modeling careers.
 During the chat, Cindy admitted that she knew almost nothing about the industry when she got started.